IgorRubinovich/lru-with-ttl/README.md

 Max items to store before the oldest item gets evicted

 ##### ttl  (default : undefined)
 Cache expiry time in milliseconds.
-When undefined items purged only when maxItems is reached
+When undefined items purged only when maxItems is reached.

 ##### touchOnGet
+By default items get touched when read.
+Setting this to true will cause the items to expire after ttl and keep their place in the LRU queue regardless of reads.

 ## License